 Make a duplicate file containing copies of all your original documents.
 Arrange everything in chronological order and make copies of everything you send to the court or your opponent in addition to the documents you have received.

 Maintain court or attendance notes

 When attending any court hearing all lawyers take careful notes of the date, what was discussed or agreed, any directions given by the judge and dates by which things need to be done.
 Litigants-in-person should follow suit and keep careful records of all court appearances and significant meetings.

 Keep a diary to record all important dates and deadlines

 Include dates of court attendance, any mediation appointments, and details of deadlines for serving/filing documents and directions of the court.
 Make a note of all relevant conversations and record what was discussed, including any offers to settle you have either made or received.
 Having a diary at hearings or mediation sessions will allow you to easily confirm the sequence of events, dates or conversations.

 Keep a separate indexed file of evidence

-Create an index system to list to order any evidence you intend to rely on as part of your case, such as invoices, receipts, photographs, contracts, letters and copies of emails, etc. This will help you become familiar with your evidence and help you locate it easily.
+Create an index system to list and put in order any evidence you intend to rely on as part of your case.
+This can be invoices, receipts, photographs, contracts, letters and copies of emails etc. This will help you become familiar with your evidence and help you locate it easily.